Tulip-Dev/tulip/doc/user/tutorial_intermediate.rst

 	:width: 770

-In this particular representation, we can notice how the number of files contained in a particular folder influences its size.
+In this representation, we can notice how the number of files contained in a directory influences its size.
 The wide and circular directory on the top right corresponds to the "html" folder, which contains numerous files and only one subfolder.
-However, at the moment the size of the nodes is irrelevant, and so it might be interesting to map the size of the files to the size of the nodes.
+However, for the moment the size of the nodes is not relevant, and so it might be interesting to map that size to the size of the files.
 From now on, we will focus on a small subfolder, for better visibility.

 .. image:: _images/tutorial01_04b.png
 	:width: 770

 * First, we want the area occupied by the nodes to reflect the size of the files they represent.
-Naturally, the size of each file is part of the data collected by Tulip when generating the spreadsheet.
+Naturally, the size of each file is part of the data collected by Tulip when importing the directory.
 Therefore, we simply have to apply a resizing algorithm on the basis of the file sizes.

 Here are the settings (the size of the files will be mapped to the area of the circles, on a scale from 1 to 10):

 .. image:: _images/tutorial01_05b.png
-	:width: 200
+	:align: center

 The result is the following layout.
 As we can see, the resizing algorithm has caused some overlap between nodes.